How To Unclog Your Pores

 While nose strips are designed only to be used on the nose, facial or T-Zone pore strips can be applied to other parts of your face.
 If you notice blackheads on places like your forehead, cheeks, or chin, use a face strip just as you would the nose strip.
 Avoid using pore strips on areas that are sunburned, irritated, acneic, dry, or sensitive.

 As another step to help improve your complexion and help keep your pores free of debris, use a clay or charcoal mask.
 Both are great for removing impurities and brightening the skin, and some masks utilize both of these ingredients.
-A brightening mask can help remove dead skin cells and address sebum buildup, large pores, and excess oil.

 Products that contain retinol, such as a retinoid cream, can also be a powerful tool in helping you unclog the pores on your face.
 Many times, clogged pores that start leading to blackheads can be treated by using products that decrease the oil production in your skin.